-You may be eligible for the EndoPredict test if:
+You may be a candidate for the EndoPredict test if:

-- you’ve recently been diagnosed with early-stage, hormone-receptor-positive, HER2-negative breast cancer
+- you’ve recently been diagnosed with stage I or II estrogen-receptor-positive, HER2-negative breast cancer

-- there is no cancer in your lymph nodes (node-negative disease), or there are up to three positive nodes
+- there is no cancer in your lymph nodes (node-negative disease) OR you have cancer in one to three lymph nodes

 - you and your doctor are making decisions about chemotherapy

 If you’ve been diagnosed with early-stage, estrogen-receptor-positive, HER2-negative breast cancer, the EndoPredict test may help you and your doctor make a more informed decision about chemotherapy after surgery.

 The EndoPredict test analyzes the activity of 12 genes in breast cancer cells.
 These genes are linked to the likelihood that the cancer will come back in a part of the body away from the breast within 10 years after diagnosis.

 The EndoPredict test also includes the size of the cancer and whether or not cancer is in the lymph nodes when calculating the risk score.